Ken Starr: Leak of Mueller's 'whiny' letter to Barr was an 'unforgivable sin'

 "His letter, that was then leaked on the very eve of Bill Barr's testimony, was essentially, I believe, an unfair, whiny complaint," Starr argued on "The Story with Martha MacCallum."

 Details of the March 24 letter went public shortly before Barr testified before the Senate Judiciary Committee in a tense hearing last week.
-Multiple news outlets reported that Mueller raised concerns about how Barr's conclusions from the report were being portrayed, before the Justice Department had released a redacted version of Mueller's report.
+Multiple news outlets reported that Mueller raised concerns about how Barr's conclusions from the investigation were being portrayed, before the Justice Department had released a redacted version of Mueller's report.

 Starr also said Barr had been "obliged" to summarize Mueller's findings.